 Getting from the Airport to the City

 The Indianapolis International Airport is just 13 miles southwest of the city center.
-Visitors can rent a car to get from the IND airport to the city.
-Other options are taking a bus, hiring a cab (or limo), using Uber/Lyft or booking private transportation in advance.
+Visitors can rent a car to get from IND airport to the city.
+Other options are taking a bus, using Uber/Lyft or booking private transportation in advance.

-There are a multitude of hotels in Indianapolis where weekend visitors can stay.
-For a quick 2-day visit, we recommend staying in a downtown Indy hotel.
-Use our tips for Finding the Best Hotel before you start your search for accommodations.
+There are a multitude of hotels in Indianapolis for weekend visitors.
+For a quick 2-day trip, we recommend staying in a downtown Indy hotel.
+Use our tips for Finding the Best Hotel before you start your search.

 Bottleworks Hotel

-A boutique luxury hotel in the city’s trendiest district, Bottleworks Hotel is a stylish mix of the past and present.
-Utilizing the former Coca Cola bottling factory space, the hotel features unique architecture and attention to detail.
+A boutique property in the city’s trendiest district, Bottleworks Hotel is a stylish mix of the past and present.
+Utilizing the former Coca Cola bottling factory space, the space features unique architecture and attention to detail.
 Check rates and availability!

 Nestle Inn

-On our weekend trip to Indianapolis, we were looking for an affordable and charming place to stay with heaps of character – and we found it at Nestle Inn.
+On our weekend trip to Indianapolis, we were looking for an affordable and charming place to stay with heaps of character.
+We found it at Nestle Inn!
 A modernized B&B style accommodation, Nestle Inn offers 6 spacious guest rooms in a historic house located off Mass Ave.
 Check for availability for your stay!

 Sheraton Indianapolis City Centre

-Travelers looking for a centrally located place to stay have quite a few hotels in downtown Indy to choose from.
+Travelers looking for a centrally located place have quite a few hotels in downtown Indy to choose from.
 The Sheraton, however, is a top pick for its location right on Monument Circle.
-In addition to the prime location, guests love the spacious rooms and rooftop pool.
+In addition to the prime spot, guests love the spacious rooms and rooftop pool.
 Check rates!

-Now that you are well on your way to planning your weekend trip in Indianapolis, it’s time to start packing your suitcase.
-We have a few recommendations of things you will need – and you should also use our Packing Hacks and check out our complete Packing List.
+Now that you are well on your way to planning your weekend trip in Indianapolis, it’s nearly time to start packing your suitcase.
+We have a few suggestions below for Indy, and you can also read our Packing Hacks and check out our complete Packing List.

 Our itinerary for a weekend in Indy covers some ground.
-While it is a very walkable city, you will want to make sure you pack the right shoes!
-I like to explore cities in my lightweight sneakers and Kris wears Merrell trail shoes – but use our tips for the Best Travel Shoes to find the perfect pair of shoes for your trip.
+While it is a very walkable city, you will want to make sure you pack the right shoes.
+I like to explore in my lightweight sneakers and Kris wears Merrell trail shoes.
+Read our tips for the Best Travel Shoes to find the perfect pair for your trip.

-We were surprised by how photogenic Indy is – and we were glad that we brought our favorite travel camera (the DSLR Canon Rebel) for our quick weekend trip.
-The budget travel camera takes high quality photos, is easy to use and comes with tons of useful accessories!
+We were glad that we brought our favorite travel camera (the Canon Rebel) for our quick Indy weekend trip.
+This top-rated budget camera takes high quality photos, is easy to use and comes with tons of useful accessories!

 In our Indianapolis trip plan, we recommend long days of sightseeing adventures.
-Wearing a travel day pack for your exploration will ensure that you can carry everything that you need with you.
-We use our day packs to stow our camera, keys, phones and everyday travel items – as well as extra layers (like a zip up hoodie).
+Wearing a travel day bag will ensure that you can carry everything that you need.
+We use our day packs to stow our camera, keys and everyday travel items.

 Looking for more fun Weekend Getaway Ideas?

-Start planning your trip to Indy!
+Start planning your trip in the US!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more vacation advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.